Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 which is also an internal toolkit for designing Modal apps on a hex grid.
 Our Land-vehicle CAD tool will be developed using Hex-map.

-Modal GUIs have advantages over WIMP GUIs in certain contexts.
+Modal GUIs have advantages over WIMP GUIs in certain app design contexts.
 We have posted this toolkit as an open source Github repo
 for the benefit of developers at large.